SSDI waiting period for Social Security disability benefits

 Exception #2: You Only Apply for Supplemental Security Income (SSI), Not Social Security Disability Insurance (SSDI) Benefits

-As you might guess, the five-month SSDI waiting period doesn’t affect people approved for SSI benefits.
-Once approved, those people usually get their first SSI payment within 30 days.
-But if you’re thinking about doing this just to get paid a little faster, stop and read this first:
+As you might guess, the five-month SSDI waiting period doesn’t affect people awarded SSI.
+Approved applicants usually get their first SSI payment within 30 days.
+But if you’re thinking about doing this just to get paid faster, stop and read this first:

-• SSI payments are significantly lower than most SSDI benefits, on average.
-In 2022, the max SSI monthly payment per person is $841.
-Compare that to SSDI benefits, which max out at $3,345/month.
+• SSI payments are significantly lower than SSDI benefits, on average.
+In 2023, the max SSI monthly payment per person is $914.
+Compare that to SSDI benefits, which max out at $3,627.

 • Unlike SSDI, you must have almost no financial assets and very low income to qualify for SSI.
-Medical eligibility requirements for both programs are identical: Your condition must stop you from working for at least 12 months.
+Medical eligibility requirements for both programs are identical: Your condition must stop you from working at least 12 months.
 If that applies to you, you’ll qualify for either SSI or SSDI.
 But specifically for SSI, you cannot own more than $2,000 in assets (cars, jewelry, bank account balances, etc.).
-You also can’t make more than $1,350/month in passive income, which includes things like child support and alimony payments.
+You also can’t make more than $1,470 monthly in passive income, which includes things like child support and alimony payments.
+Live with a partner, spouse, family member, or roommate?
+That person’s income counts towards your monthly income limit when you apply for SSI.

 Other Common SSDI Waiting Period FAQs